How to Get Rid of Head Lice

 Nit Busting Tools - Tried and Tested

 Please remember that even though I have personally tried the products that I link to there is absolutely NO necessity for you to buy these products.
 Even though most of them are reasonably priced, you may have other tried and tested products that you prefer.
 If you haven't then please try out my recommendations, you will not be sorry!
 Maybe you wouldn't mind sharing some of your tips and ideas in the guest book section at the bottom of this page.
 It's always nice when parents educate and support each other.
-I have learned much more from other parents than I ever did from doctors, nurses, health visitors and the like.
+I have learned much more from other parents than I ever did from doctors, nurses, or health visitors.

 Wet combing to remove Head Lice